 Once you’ve read the latest port guides and destination guidebooks, you’ll have a good idea of what kind of experiences await ashore—and can pick out excursions that best match your personal vacation style, whether beach-bumming, museum-hopping, wine-tasting, or hiking or biking is more your speed.

 Keep in mind that the most popular shore excursions tend to fill up fast, which is another reason that you shouldn’t leave your decision-making until the last minute.

 Experiment with Food

 Even if you’re not the most experimental foodie by nature, a cruise vacation affords the perfect opportunity to give your palate a bit of an adventure, too.
-On Celebrity, you can pore over menus designed by Michelin-starred chefs with plates that feature regional ingredients and influences, which vary with the ports visited.
+Celebrity Cruises’ dining options include menus designed by Michelin-starred chefs with plates that feature regional ingredients and influences, which vary with the ports visited.
 Plus, you can count on Celebrity staples like Italian and sushi, American steakhouse, and French bistro, too.

 Use the opportunity of endless styles of food on a cruise to broaden your culinary horizons.
 For instance, on any given night in Celebrity’s main restaurant, you might tuck into beef carpaccio or frog legs for an appetizer, followed up by quail with black-truffle stuffing or vegetable paella with Israeli couscous as a main.
 Bon appétit!

 Let’s be honest: Most of us aren’t racking up regular gala invites these days.
 And apart from the odd wedding, modern life doesn’t call for too many occasions to get all dressed up.
 Happily, cruising is one of the rare forms of travel where getting decked out is commonly embraced—if you want to partake, that is.